KelCodesStuff/KelCodesStuff/README.md

 # Experience

-### Data
+### Cybersecurity
-- Architected a scalable Pytest framework to validate AI/ML model performance, utilizing drift detection to identify data degradation and adversarial inputs, resulting in a 33% increase in threat detection accuracy.
+- Architected a Python framework to validate the AI/ML detection engine, utilizing drift detection to identify data degradation and adversarial inputs, resulting in a 33% increase in threat detection accuracy.
-- Engineered a data validation framework using Python and Snowflake to verify ETL pipeline integrity, automating checks for data freshness and ingestion latency, accelerating the availability of trusted data by 20%.
+- Engineered a Python data validation framework to ensure the reliability of continuous data ingestion from distributed endpoints, automating data freshness checks and increasing trusted data availability by 20%.
+- Established a formalized engineering strategy in a fast-paced startup environment, aligning Product, Engineering, and stakeholders on critical reliability metrics to guide automation priorities.
+- Slashed production error resolution time by 15% using Datadog and Sentry to streamline root cause analysis and identify critical gaps in test coverage.
+- Achieved a 27% improvement in API reliability by conducting performance and load testing with Locust for critical REST and GraphQL endpoints, effectively identifying and resolving bottlenecks.

 ### Mobile
 - Engineered automated profiling workflows using Xcode Instruments and the Metal System Trace template to diagnose GPU rendering bottlenecks, reducing average frame intervals by 14%.